kubernetes/autoscaler/cluster-autoscaler/proposals/disruption_cost.md

 Cluster Autoscaler will read this annotation from pods that would need to be rescheduled when a node is removed.
 For each already-removable non-empty node, CA will sum the disruption costs of the pods and use this total to choose which node to remove next.

-If there is two removable nodes:
+If there are two removable nodes:

 ```text
 node-a: